 Both the Outback and the Forester have excellent forward visibility.
-The Forester’s tall driver’s position coupled with a higher than average ride height of 8.7 inches means new customers get a taste of what your average SUV driver feels every day.
+The Forester’s tall driver’s position coupled with a higher than average ride height and fantastic ground clearance means new customers get a taste of what your average SUV driver feels every day.

 Subaru Forester vs Outback: who drives further?

 With similar engines and fuel consumption stats, it’s the Outback’s larger tank that makes it the preferred choice for longer drives Outback is better equipped for the long drives and well-deserved summer road trips.
 Not only does it like the open road, but it’s earned its position as an Australian icon being the preferred car of emergency service personnel working in the distant Outback.
 For more on why this car has captured the Outback spirit, read this Subaru Outback review.

 Which one would you prefer to take off-road?

 Again, both cars are neck and neck with excellent off-roading features including standard Symmetrical All-Wheel Drive.
 The Outback gains from a standard, smart, multi-function X-Mode system delivering extra grip when needed and a smart hill descent function that takes the edge off slopes and difficult driving conditions.
 The Forester’s lowest trim misses out on this feature but all higher trims get it.
 This Subaru Forester review shows why this car is the ultimate adventure SUV.

 I want to tow a boat – what’s my best bet?